gxf1212/notes/research/Protein-ligand-simulation.md

    files specify groups.
 Otherwise, you may wish to change the least-used block of molecules with SETTLE constraints into 3 normal constraints.
    ```

-   I encoutered this when I: put crystal water before the protein (not the last component before solvation)
-   solution: put all water molecules together

 5.